adobe/aem-core-cif-components/README.md

 | 0.2.0               | 6.4.4.0 | 6.5.0   | 2.3.1 / 2.3.2   | 1.8  |
 | 0.1.0               | 6.4.4.0 | 6.5.0   | 2.3.1   | 1.8  |

+For a list of requirements for previous versions, see [Historical System Requirements](VERSIONS.md).

 ### AEM Commerce connector for Magento

 This project uses the [AEM Commerce connector for Magento](https://github.com/adobe/commerce-cif-connector) to improve the authoring experience by leveraging the product pickers, product assets view and consoles provided by the connector package.